beethoven21/JackSharp/README.md

+### Note
+This is an attempt to convert JackSharp to .NET Standard.
+All credit goes to residuum and contributors of the main project.

 # Jack-Sharp
 Jack-Sharp is a .NET/mono binding for [Jack](http://jackaudio.org/), and contains multiple: JackSharp, Jack.NAudio, and Jack.CSCore.
 The latter projects are bindings of JackSharp for NAudio and CSCore.